nemsime/nemsime/README.md

 ## About Me

-I'm a developer who enjoys building calm, functional user experiences...
+I'm a developer interested in software engineering and game development...